-While aiding and abetting may sound like the California crime of conspiracy ...and although the two are closely related..."aiding and abetting" and conspiracy are actually two different offenses.
+While aiding and abetting may sound like the California crime of conspiracy - and although the two are closely related - "aiding and abetting" under PC 31 and conspiracy are actually two different offenses.
 The major difference between the two is that for there to be a conspiracy there must be an agreement to participate in criminal activity.9 Whereas aiding and abetting does not necessarily require an agreement.

 With respect to the criminal allegation, the prosecutor doesn't "charge you" with aiding and abetting.
-Rather, he or she charges you with the underlying crime and presents the case on the theory that you acted as an aider and abettor.10
+Rather, under the California Penal Code, the prosecutor charges you with the underlying crime and presents the case on the theory that you acted as an aider and abettor.10

 In determining whether you acted as an accomplice, among the factors to be considered are:

 - "presence at the scene of the crime,

 Note that these are just some of the factors that help determine whether you should be charged as an accomplice.
 But they are not conclusive.

 There is no requirement that you be present at the crime scene in order to be convicted under an accomplice liability/aiding and abetting theory.12 Neither must you physically or logistically assist in the commission of the crime.
 Instigating, encouraging or promoting the crime is sufficient.13 The test under PC 31 is whether you "in any way, directly or indirectly, aided the perpetrator by acts or encouraged him by words or gestures."14